Late hospital admissions, rising pollution behind surge in COVID-19 deaths in Delhi, say experts | Health

 "People who test COVID-19 positive and are advised home isolation should monitor their oxygen saturation levels and seek medical help if the symptoms keep deteriorating.
 Seeking help early would ensure timely treatment," he said.
 Medical Superintendent of Ram Manohar Lohia Hospital Rana A K Singh said change in weather and rising pollution are compounding the problems.
 "People are more prone to flu, cold and cough in this season.
 Those suffering from respiratory diseases are facing exacerbation of the symptoms.
 On the top of that, if timely help is not sought, that leads to adverse outcomes," Dr Rana stressed.

-Considering the increased burden on ICU beds in the national capital, the RML Hospital medical superintendent said the Union Health Ministry has asked the three Centre-run hospitals -- Safdarjung Hospital, RML Hospital and Lady Hardinge Hospital -- to enhance the ICU beds.
+Considering the increased burden on ICU beds in the national capital, the RML Hospital medical superintendent said the Union Health Ministry has asked the three Centre-run hospitals -- Safdarjung Hospital, RML Hospital and Lady Hardinge Hospital -- to increase the number of ICU beds.
 "And we are trying to do that," he said.

-Dr D S Rana, chairman of board, Sir Ganga Ram Hospital, said that patients are reaching hospitals when the oxygen saturation levels falls below 90 per cent and condition has become severe.
-"Further, ICUs in many hospitals are full as a result of which a patient whose condition has already deteriorated has to wait in a ward for a longer duration which increases the complicities.
+Dr D S Rana, chairman of board, Sir Ganga Ram Hospital, said that patients are reaching hospitals when oxygen saturation levels fall below 90 per cent and their condition becomes severe.
+"Further, ICUs in many hospitals are full.
+As a result of which, a patient whose condition has already deteriorated has to wait in a ward for a longer duration which increases complexities.
 This is where seeking medical help on time helps," he underlined.

 Delhi recorded over 100 daily deaths in seven of the last 13 days.
 A total of 109 fatalities were recorded on Tuesday, as against 121 each on Monday and Sunday, 111 on Saturday, 118 on Friday, 131 on November 18 -- the highest till date -- and 104 fatalities on November 12.
 A senior doctor at a Delhi government hospital attributed the high number of daily COVID-19 deaths to a large number of "critical" non-resident patients coming to the city for treatment.